pparacch/CapstoneProjectDataScienceSpecialization/scripts/02_dataAnalysisAndCleaning.md

 Some considerations

-* Amount of data available considering the tweets, news and blogs entry - such analysis is done using a representative sample can be used to infer facts about a population (considering limitations connected with the available processing power and hardware)
+* the __amount of data available__ considering the tweets, news and blogs entries.
+For simplification the __exporation__ has been done using a representative sample to infer facts about a population (considering also limitations connected with the available processing hardware)

-* The minimum size, in terms of number of characters, for teh different entries.
-There are tweets, news and blogs with few characters - are they relevant?
+* the minimum size, in terms of number of characters, for the different entries.
+There are tweets, news and blogs with few characters - __are they relevant__?

-### Encoding Issues (Gremlings)
+## Encoding Issues (Gremlings)

-When loading the data using the following locale/ encoding has been used __English_United States.1252 \ `rlocaleToCharset()`__.
+When loading the data the following locale/ encoding has been used __English_United States.1252 \ ISO8859-1__.
 Inspecting the loaded data it is possible to identify some encoding issues (gremlings) due to the unrecognized characters (not supported languages, emoticons, etc)

     'I'm doing it!ðŸ‘¦'
     'Wilted Greens Salad with Squash, Apples, and Country Ham Recipe from Bon AppÃ©tit'